 OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
 Course approval ID# 00893.
 This distance learning - independent course is offered at 0.1 CEUs (Introductory level, Foundational Knowledge Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 OccupationalTherapy.com is an approved provider for CE Broker, provider #50-14558.
-This course is offered for 1.0 hours, Home Study, General (FL), Management (AL), General Continuing Education (GA), Professional/Health care related (SC) category/categories.
-If you are an OT/OTA in Alabama, Florida, Georgia, or South Carolina, CE Broker may be of interest to you.
+This course is offered for 1.0 hours, General (FL), Management (AL), General Continuing Education (GA), Professional/Health care related (SC), Related to OT (AZ), Related to OT (LA), Not Directly Related to OT (MS), Not Directly Related to OT (TN) category/categories.
+If you are an OT/OTA in Alabama, Arizona, Florida, Georgia, Louisiana, Mississippi, South Carolina or Tennessee, CE Broker may be of interest to you.

 International Association for Continuing Education and Training

 continued, LLC, DBA OccupationalTherapy.com, is accredited by the International Association for Continuing Education and Training (IACET). continued complies with the ANSI/IACET Standard, which is recognized internationally as a standard of excellence in instructional practices.
 As a result of this accreditation, continued is authorized to issue the IACET CEU. continued, LLC, is authorized by IACET to offer 0.1 CEUs for this program.